Partial resampling to approximate covering integer programs: Bounds in terms of and

-Next, let us analyze the runtime of this procedure.
-The initial steps of rounding and forming the residual can be done in time $O(mn)$.
-By Theorem~\ref{a1totalthm}, the expected number of resampling steps made by the RELAXATION algorithm is at most
+Next, let us analyze the runtime.
+The initial steps of rounding and forming the residual can be done in time $O(\nnz(A))$.
+From Theorem~\ref{a1totalthm} and some simple analysis, we see that the expected number of resamplings corresponding to constraint $k$ is at most

-In each resampling step, we must draw a new random value for all the variables; this can be easily done in time $O(n)$. \end{proof}
+In each resampling step, we must draw a new random value for all the variables.
+Resampling constraint $k$ takes time $O( \nnz(A_k))$, and thus, the overall expected time for all resamplings is at most $\sum_k O( \nnz(A_k) ) = O(\nnz(A))$. \end{proof}